Aiswarya-prasad/Publication_Baud_metaG_NvsF_2022/README.md

 2. predict ORFs on the assembled contigs using [prodigal](https://github.com/hyattpd/Prodigal) and keep only ORFs that are at least 300 bp in length and marked as having a normal start and stop codon using the script `filt_ffn.pl`.
 3. concatenates all the genes from genomes in the beebiome_db database and does a blast search of each gene predicted from the assemblies against it to assign each contig to a species if at least 80% of the ORFs on it were matched against genes of that species and at least 10% of the ORFs were matched against genes of that species and no other species and the results summarised in `functional_gene_content/all_filt_ORFs_list_assigned.txt`.
 4. computes OGs using amino acid sequences of the ORFs and genes from genomes of the database with [OrthoFinder](https://github.com/davidemms/OrthoFinder)
-5. maps reads against a catalog of nucleotide sequences of filtered orfs collected from across all samples and genes of genomes from the beebiome_db database and and calculates the coverage of each orf in each sample using [samtools](http://www.htslib.org) `coverage`
+5. maps reads against a catalog of nucleotide sequences of filtered orfs collected from across all samples and genes of genomes from the beebiome_db database and calculates the coverage of each orf in each sample using [samtools](http://www.htslib.org) `coverage`
 6. The catalog is annotated using [eggnog](https://github.com/eggnogdb/eggnog-mapper).
 7. The rest of the analysis is carried out in the script `figures_functional_gene_content.R` which is run by the shell script as the last step and also makes the figures.